-This type of truth is conceived from the perspective of usefulness, utility and workability.
+This type of truth is conceived from the perspective of usefulness, utility, and workability.
 In this sense, something is true if it works in practice or utilized in solving a particular challenge.
 Truth becomes definable within the context of its satisfaction of human needs.
-If it fails to solve problems or prove useful in one way or the other, then, it is considered not to be truth, that is falsehood.
+If it fails to solve problems or prove useful in one way or the other, then, it is considered not tobe truth, that is falsehood.

-- 1. \\\\\truth depends on individual standard of judgment. - 2.
-Truth based on a particular frame of reference is called \\\\\ - 3. \\\\\\ is a type of truth from the perspective of usefulness, utility and workability.
+truth depends on individual standards of judgment.
+Truth based on a particular frame of reference is called is a type of truth from the perspective of usefulness, utility, and workability. ·

-You can see from what we have discussed so far that truth can be classified into six types: absolute, objective, subjective, relative pragmatic and linguistic.
+You can see from what we have discussed so far that truth can be classified into six types: absolute, objective, subjective, relative pragmatic, and linguistic.

-This unit on the types of truth discussed six major type of truth and gave instances in which each can be located.
+This unit on the types of truth discussed six major types of truth and gave instances in which each can be located.